 The flexibility of this synchronization system is demonstrated by locking two independent lasers working at different repetition frequencies.
-The 81st harmonic of the repetition rate of laser 1, still operating at 100 MHz, is compared to the 90th harmonic of laser 2, now running at 90 MHz.
+The 81st harmonic of the repetition rate of laser #1, still operating at 100 MHz, is compared to the 90th harmonic of laser #2, now running at 90 MHz.
 The two pulse trains will then collide in the time domain every 100 ns, leading to a sum-frequency pulse train at a 10 MHz repetition-rate.
-The result is shown in figure 7, where the top trace reflects the summing frequency generation and the bottom trace is the second harmonic intensity when sum frequency generation occurs with two pulses overlapped.
-This approach can be generalized to produce sum- and differencefrequency generations with arbitrary repetition rates, yet perfectly synchronized to the master frequency.
+The result is shown in Fig. 6, where the top trace reflects the summing frequency generation and the bottom trace is the second harmonic generation of the 100 MHz laser.
+Notice the slight decrease in the second harmonic intensity when sum frequency generation occurs with two pulses overlapped.
+This approach can be generalized to produce sum- and difference- frequency generations with arbitrary repetition rates, yet perfectly synchronized to the master frequency.